The Complete Guide to Breast Milk Storage, Thawing, and Safety

 How to properly thaw breast milk?

-1. Plan Ahead: Remove the frozen breast milk from the freezer and transfer it to the refrigerator the night before you need it.
+• Refrigerator Method: Transfer the frozen breast milk to the refrigerator the night before you need it.
 This allows for gradual thawing.

-2. Use Warm Water: If you need to thaw breast milk more quickly, you can place the sealed container in a bowl of warm water.
+• Warm Water Method: Place the sealed container in a bowl of warm water.
 Avoid using hot water as it can destroy some of the milk’s beneficial properties.

-3. Avoid Microwaves and Oven: Never thaw breast milk in the microwave or oven as it can create hot spots that can burn your baby’s mouth and damage the milk’s nutrients.
+• Avoid Microwaves and Oven: As it can create hot spots that can burn your baby’s mouth and damage the milk’s nutrients.

-4. Gently Swirl: Once thawed, gently swirl the container to mix any separated layers of milk.
-Do not shake vigorously as this can damage the milk’s delicate components.
+• Gently Swirl: Once thawed, gently swirl the container to mix any separated layers of milk.

-6. Use Thawed Milk Promptly: Thawed breast milk should be used within 24 hours.
+• Use Thawed Milk Promptly: Thawed breast milk should be used within 24 hours.
 Once thawed, do not refreeze it.
-If your baby doesn’t finish the thawed milk within this timeframe, discard any remaining milk.

 Due it’s usually harmless, it may raise concerns for some mothers.